 Our goal, which is in line with the circular economy, the spirit of the Waste Act and the K Group's sustainability targets, is to reduce the amount of waste for incineration and to direct materials for recycling.

 We are committed to the food industry’s material efficiency commitment, where our goal is to reduce food waste and achieve a 4% increase in the waste recycling rate in our own operations and at the K-food stores by the end of 2026 compared with 2019, when the recycling rate was 74%.
-At the end of 2023, the recycling rate at food stores covered by our centralised waste agreement was 79%.
+At the end of 2024 the recycling rate at food stores covered by our centralised waste agreement was 81%, which is two percentage points higher than in the previous year.
 We are also committed to halving the amount of food waste we generate by 2030 from the 2019 baseline.

 We were the first company in the retail sector to join the Construction Plastics Green Deal agreement.
 The goal of the agreement is to promote the circular economy of plastics by reducing the use of plastic and promoting the recycling of plastic in the construction industry.
 We have also joined the SUP Green Deal, which aims at reducing the consumption of portion packaging.
 Under this agreement, we are reducing the amount of single-use plastics in portion packaging in the grocery trade and developing new packaging solutions with our partners.

 We offer all K Group’s grocery stores and building and home improvement stores in Finland the opportunity to participate in the national centralised waste management framework agreement (Circular Economy Agreement).
-At the end of 2023, a total of 876 K Group stores and locations were covered by the Circular Economy Agreement.
-The recycling rate of waste generated at these locations was 76%.
+At the end of 2024, more than 900 K Group stores and locations were covered by the Circular Economy Agreement.
+The recycling rate of waste generated at these locations was 81%.

 In 2023, we started to implement the separate collection of plastic packaging generated in K-food stores, K-Rauta stores and Onninen stores.
 Thanks to improvements made to the separate collection of new plastic packaging fractions and clear plastic film, a total of 17% more plastic waste was collected in 2023 than in the previous year.